 We'll send you an email telling you when we've shipped your order.
 Please note that we will always ship your order in one package, meaning that we won't dispatch any of it until we've finished making it all.

 All UK orders will arrive with you the day after they are shipped (see our build time FAQ).
 International orders should arrive in:

 Please be aware that international orders can occasionally get held up in customs, so they may take a little longer to arrive than shown above.
 If you're worried that your order hasn't arrived, please contact us.

-There are no import duties on any shipments to the EU (for now, at least), but other international customers will have to pay duties/tariffs.
+For most international countries there will be tax to pay when importing products from the UK.
 Unfortunately, these are completely out of our control, so we are not able to provide for them in the shipping cost.

 You can tell us of your intention to return an item any time up until 14 days after you have received it.
 You then have a further 30 days to return it to us in the condition you received it.
 We will then issue you a full refund for the item and the initial postage (postage will not be refunded if only part of an order is being returned).
 Unfortunately, we can't refund you for the return postage and you are responsible for the getting the item to us safely.
 If the item is returned to us in non-original condition, we reserve the right to refuse the return or, in the case of pickups that have already been soldered into a guitar, charge a £50 restocking fee.
 The intial postage is not refundable in this instance.

 Please note that we can't accept returns on custom orders.
 This is defined as anything that you asked to have spec'd outside of our standard options.